hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi creating dashboard for our portfolio site♥♥ #154
+2. Corgi creating dashboard for our portfolio site♥♥ #155
-    - Corgi working on creating front-end template♥♥ #154
+    - Corgi working on creating front-end template♥♥ #155
-        - Corgi working on server♥♥ #17
+        - Corgi working on server♥♥ #18
+        - Corgi working on the end point `PUT /admin/projects/:id` #1 ♥♥
-        - Corgi working on the end point `DELETE /admin/work-experiences/:id` #1 ♥♥
+        - Corgi completed working on the end point `DELETE /admin/work-experiences/:id` #1 ♥♥
         - Corgi completed working on the end point `DELETE /admin/projects/:id` #1 ♥♥
         - Corgi completed working on the end point `GET /admin/info` #1 ♥♥
         - Corgi completed working on the end point `GET /work-experiences` #1 ♥♥